hsumanto/rsa/doc/eclipse_setup.md

 1. Click on *External Folder*, choose */usr/local/lib*, and click *OK*.
 1. Click *OK* to dismiss the Preferences dialogue.

-The build issues in SpatialCubeService should now be resolved.

 ## Importing the Projects